a-sdk/randomMCStuff/README.md

 # randomMCStuffs
-These are some packs I made, most of them are just unfinished works.
+These are some packs I made, most of them are just unfinished works or template fiies.
 ## This resource pack MAY NOT be distributed on other websites or apps (No Custom Download Links).
 You're ALLOWED to download, modify and use my packs for your personal or commercial use.